 Because of this little deaf puppy Nitro, Deaf Dogs Rock was launched 9 months after his adoption.
 I could not bare to look at Nitro’s sweet innocent face every day knowing deaf dogs and deaf puppies where being put to sleep every day in shelters across the world just because they could not hear.
 I knew I had to do something to help puppies just like Nitro.

-Today Deaf Dogs Rock promotes deaf dog adoptions, sponsors deaf dogs into partner rescues, advocates for deaf dogs all over the world, transports deaf dogs into rescue, pays for spay/neuters for deaf dogs/puppies so they can be adopted, educates new deaf dog families on living with and training a deaf dog, and has a wonderful Deaf Dogs Rock Facebook community who connects with deaf dog families all over the world.
+Today our non-profit organization Deaf Dogs Rock promotes deaf dog adoptions, sponsors deaf dogs into partner rescues, advocates for deaf dogs all over the world, transports deaf dogs into rescue, pays for spay/neuters for deaf dogs/puppies so they can be adopted, educates new deaf dog families on living with and training a deaf dog, and has a wonderful Deaf Dogs Rock Facebook community who connects with deaf dog families all over the world.
 Families just like all of us who truly believe Deaf Dogs Rock.

-What better way to honor our deaf dogs and how much they mean to us than by setting aside one day a year called International Deaf Dogs Rock Day to show the world how we feel about or deaf velcro dogs.
+What better way to honor our deaf dogs and how much they mean to us than by setting aside one day a year called National Deaf Dogs Rock Day to show the world how we feel about or deaf velcro dogs.

 Photo above: Our CEDD (Chief Executive Deaf Dog) Nitro in 2011